All Pokémon Pokopia Moves and Transformations List — How to Unlock Every Move

 Tips for Using Moves Efficiently

-• Post-game Magnet Rise is worth the effort — the ability to decorate, place, and destroy items from mid-air is a significant quality-of-life upgrade for world-building
+• Post-game Magnet Rise is worth the effort — the ability to decorate, place, and absorb items from mid-air is a significant quality-of-life upgrade for large-scale world-building

 • Use the Handy Bag while decorating so you can quickly switch between moves and items without opening your full inventory; for more on that, see our storage guide